operator-playground-io/Kafka-chart-tile/cover.md

 In this tutorial,we are going to cover following topics:

 - Install Kafka Bitnami Helm Chart and verify its successful installation.
-- Verify the status of pods and services.
+- Verify the status of Pods and services.
 - Deploy a test client that will execute scripts against the Kafka cluster.
 - Uninstall Kafka Helm Chart and release resources.